2008 - 2015

 With his career as a rally driver seemingly set, it was decided that Kalle needed to find a new younger co-driver who was ready and willing to travel the world with him.
 The chosen man was Jonne Halttunen and they drove their first event together, the Rally Liepāja in early October.
 This rally was a round of the FIA European Rally Championship and they finished an impressive second overall.

 At the end of 2017, Kalle was given the chance to drive in the FIA World Rally Championship (WRC) for the first time.
 His first WRC drive was at the Wales Rally GB in October, but it was at the Rally Australia in the final round of the season that he really made his appearance on the world stage, winning in the WRC2 category for the first time.

 In 2018, Kalle has joined the ŠKODA works team and is taking part in the WRC2 championship with ŠKODA Motorsport.
-And in yet another record in his still fledgeling career, he is the youngest factory driver in the World Rally Championship.
+And in yet another record in his still fledgeling career, he was the youngest factory driver in the World Rally Championship.

 Young age didn't stop him from great achievements.
 In October, the month of his 18th birthday, he managed to win not just one but two WRC 2 rallies.
 This also meant he collected enough points to move up to the 3rd place in the WRC 2, completing the 1-2-3 for ŠKODA.